SaurabhZodex/NLP-Sentiment-Analysis/README.md

 - **Deep Learning (DL) Models**
 - **Large Language Models (LLMs) and Transformers**

-Each model is trained using different **text representation techniques** like **TF-IDF, Word2Vec, BERT embeddings, and ELMo embeddings**.
+Each model is trained using different **text representation techniques** like **TF-IDF, GloVe, BERT embeddings, and ELMo embeddings**.

 ---